TheBodger/MMM-weather-in-color/README.md

 if the install script is run more than once the original backup files will be overwritten

+because this replaces the default templates, when installed, the original black and white layouts will not show any icons.

 thanks to: https://webdesignbestfirm.com/forecastfont.html / rezith@ukr.net